AdobeXD/plugin-samples/guides/how-to-integrate-with-OAuth-guide/readme.md

 ## Overview of the OAuth workflow

-After setting up the sample, you will have an XD plugin and a separate Node.js server.
+There are three parts of this workflow:

+- Your XD plugin
+- Your server endpoints (for this development example, we'll create a local Node.js server)
+- The service providers OAuth endpoints (for this example, the Dropbox API)

 The high-level workflow is as follows:

 1. The XD plugin pings the server to get the session ID
 1. The server returns a unique ID for the user's XD session